mderriey/mderriey.github.io/_posts/2020-08-03-the-mystery-of-the-empty-mail-attribute-in-aad.md

 The SSPR process then goes like this:

 - A user navigates to <https://aka.ms/sspr> and enters the username they've been communicated;
-- They then need to validate ownership of both the mobile number and the alternate email address associated with their account;
+- They then need to validate ownership of both the mobile number and the alternate email address associated with their account; then
 - Finally, they can choose a new password.

 At this stage, the user can log in with their new account.